|The rules presented here are ancillary to the

 - Solutions to problems submitted for judging are called runs.
 Each

-run is judged as accepted or rejected, and the team is notified of the
+run is judged as accepted or rejected, and the team is notified by the Kattis system of the

 results.
 Rejected runs will be marked with one of the following